Norfolk and Western 611: Second retirement

 On September 28, 1994, a consist of 16 cars was parked at the Kinney Yard in Lynchburg for a planned NRHS excursion to Richmond, which was to have been led by No. 611 in early October.
 At 12:10 a.m., an NS piggyback freight train was switched to the wrong track, derailing two freight cars and nine passenger cars.
 Two of the passenger cars were undamaged, while the other two were deemed unrepairable.
 The other five damaged cars were rerailed and towed by No. 611 to the East End Shops in Roanoke for repairs.
 The accident led NS to raise its liability insurance from $10 million to $25 million.
 The two damaged cars were released from repairs, but the other three were still being repaired.
-Needing more passenger cars to complete No. 611's planned excursions, Jensen leased four passenger cars from the North Carolina Department of Transportation's (NCDOT) Piedmont Service train.
-He also leased two coaches from the Atlanta Railcar Company and one from the Watauga Valley Chapter NRHS.
-On October 29, Goode announced that the railroad would end the steam program due to rising insurance, maintenance costs, low spare system capacity, and delayed freight traffic.
-(Note: In 2015, Goode said that this had been was a mistake.)
+Because of that, NS needed more passenger cars to complete No. 611's planned excursions by leasing four passenger cars from the North Carolina Department of Transportation's (NCDOT) Piedmont Service train.
+They also leased two coaches from the Atlanta Railcar Company and one from the Watauga Valley Chapter NRHS.
+On October 29, the same day that No. 611 pulled a round-trip excursion between Bristol and Roanoke, Goode announced that the railroad would end the steam program due to rising insurance, maintenance costs, low spare system capacity, and delayed freight traffic.
+(Note: In 2015, Goode said that this was a mistake.)

 On November 12, No. 611 pulled a Greenville Chapter NRHS round-trip excursion from Greenville, South Carolina to Toccoa, Georgia.
 The next day, it pulled another one to Asheville, via Saluda Grade.
-On December 3, No. 611 hauled the last NS steam-powered excursion trip from Birmingham, Alabama, to Chattanooga and back.
+On December 3, No. 611 hauled the last NS steam-powered excursion trip from Birmingham, Alabama, to Chattanooga, where the locomotive was photographed with the Tennessee Valley Railroad Museum's (TVRM) ex-U.S. Army No. 610 in the sidings adjacent to the Chattanooga Choo-Choo Hotel.
+Afterwards, it returned to Birmingham with the excursion.
 It set out for Roanoke, making brief stops in Atlanta on December 5 and Salisbury the following day.
 (Note: On the final leg of the journey, a local church chimed as No. 611 whistled through Gretna, Virginia, just 25 mi south of Lynchburg, reminding some of O. Winston Link's famous recording of N&W No. 603 arriving at Rural Retreat, Virginia with the northbound Pelican passenger train on the night of December 24, 1957.)
-After No. 611 arrived in Roanoke on December 7, it entered the Shaffers Crossing engine terminal, where its fire was extinguished for the final time after 12 years of excursion service with NS.
-(Note: On December 10 and 11, 1994, NS hosted their final public excursion train, with diesels, between Asheville and Chattanooga.)
+After No. 611 arrived in Roanoke on December 7, it entered the Shaffers Crossing engine terminal, where its fire was extinguished for the final time in the 20th century after 12 years of excursion service with NS.
+(Note: On December 10 and 11, 1994, NS hosted their final public excursion train with diesel locomotives pulling it between Asheville and Chattanooga.)
 The locomotive's boiler flue time certificate expired in early 1995.
-Preston Claytor removed No. 611's whistle for safekeeping, and the locomotive was sent to storage at the East End Shops.
+(Note: Preston Claytor removed No. 611's whistle for safekeeping.)
+It was then sent to storage at the East End Shops.